Podcasts + Discipleship: Click to learn how pursueGOD works.

 - How does exercising self control apply to many other things on this list?
 For you personally, what areas do you struggle having self control in?

-- How does one’s ability to lead his family well at home translate to value in the context of ministry?
+- How does your ability to lead your family well at home translate to value in the context of ministry?

 - Overseer Training (Series)